 Each time Lateef stops his machine to put some fuel, silence hurries to the world, and the forest listens to the gossip of birds on tree branches nearby.
 “An operator like me knows the number of planks a tree can produce the moment it hits the ground,” Lateef boasts.
 “This one (points to a log), for instance, will give me ten 2-by-12.”

 From a 2-by-12 plank, one can get either six 2-by-2, four 2-by-3 or three 2-by-4.
-While builders use 2-by-12 planks for facing-board, they use either 2-by-3 or 2-by-4 planks for roofing and 2-by-2 planks to hold ceilings.
+While builders use 2-by-12 planks for fascia board, they use either 2-by-3 or 2-by-4 planks for roofing and 2-by-2 planks to hold ceilings.
 To get accurate dimensions, Lateef uses his cutlass.
-“Every cutlass is 2ft in length,” he says.
-“So, six cutlass lengths make 12ft [which is the standard length of a plank].”
-As an alternative, a stretch of Lateef’s palm, from the tip of the thumb to the middle finger, is one feat.
+“Every cutlass is 2 feet in length,” he says.
+“So, six cutlass lengths make 12 feet [which is the standard length of a plank].”
+As an alternative, a stretch of Lateef’s palm, from the tip of the thumb to the middle finger, is a feat.
 Twelve stretches are the length of a plank.

 Getting the width of a 2-by-12 plank is another interesting process.
 Lateef stretches a N200 note on a long stick.
-The currency is 6 inches, he says, and two stretches make 12 inches which is cut out and marked on the log.
+The currency is six inches, he says, and two stretches make 12 inches, which is cut out and marked on the log.
 He marks dimensions with a rope soaked in battery lead.
-When it’s stretched across a length and tapped, it leaves a black line to be traced with the chainsaw.
+When it is stretched across a length and tapped, it leaves a black line to be traced with the chainsaw.

 ‘THE WORST CAN HAPPEN HERE’

-Several northerners are in the state, buying and transporting truckloads of logs to the more arid north.
-Buyers get trees like Tali, Madrin and Iron Wood in Ikogosi, a town in Ekiti West Local Government, famous for its warm-spring which attracts tourists across the world.
+Several northerners are in the state buying and transporting truckloads of logs to the more arid north.
+Buyers get trees like Tali, Madrin and Iron Wood in Ikogosi, a town in Ekiti West Local Government, famous for its warm spring which attracts tourists worldwide.
 On the hills of the town are Apa trees, which are priced for their use in making luxury Chinese furniture.